GiGurra/flycd/README.md

   repo: "git@github.com:my-org/my-cloud"
 ```

-Further down the tree we have app directories with `app.yaml` files.
+Further down the tree we have app directories with `app.yaml` files (or more `project.yaml` files if you want to have
+recursive projects/projects-in-projects :P).

 Tip: Easy ways to create your own app.yaml files: